canurdon/SnowLine/README.md

 # SnowLine
-An app for mountain athletes identifying areas of snow
+An app for mountain athletes that identifies areas of snow and estimates its quality during time of travel